ncarandini/XFUserSecrets/README.md

 - Modify the `.csproj` file
 - Create a `.targets` file and add an `import` command at the end of the `.csproj` file
-- Create a `Directory.Build.props` file on the same folder of the `.csproj` file
+- Create a `Directory.Build.targets` file on the same folder of the `.csproj` file

-The last one is preferable because we can just copy and paste the `Directory.Build.props` file on every project where we want to use UserSecrets, without touching the `.csproj` file.
-More info about the `Directory.Build.props` file can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).
+The last one is preferable because we only needs to add a file that we can just copy and paste on every project where we want to use UserSecrets, without touching the `.csproj` file.

+When MSBuild runs, *Microsoft.Common.targets* searches the directory structure for the `Directory.Build.targets` file.
+If it finds one, it imports the targets without the need to explicitely import them on the `.csproj` file.
+More info about the `Directory.Build.props`and `Directory.Build.targets` files can be found on [Microsoft Docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/customize-your-build).

-Here is the `Directory.Build.props` file that I've made to implement those steps (also thanks to Jonathan Dick help):
+Here is the `Directory.Build.targets` file that I've made to implement those steps (thanks to [Jonathan Dick](https://twitter.com/redth) help):

 ```
 <Project>